 Alzheimer's Disease: Planning for an Unknown Future

-November is National Alzheimer's Disease Awareness Month, and, given the 5.4 million Americans1 who have the disease, chances are that you know someone who is living with it.
-The fact is, as the U.S. population ages, many more individuals are likely to be diagnosed.
+There are currently 5.4 million Americans1 who have Alzheimer's disease, and as the U.S. population ages, many more individuals are likely to be diagnosed.
 One in 10 people age 65 and older has Alzheimer's disease, and there have been no medical breakthroughs to prevent or cure the disease.

 Currently, there is no way to prevent or cure Alzheimer's disease.
 Individuals typically live eight to 10 years after they are diagnosed4.
 There are progressive stages of Alzheimer's disease and, as time passes, small losses in memory and judgment advance to profound intellectual and social impairment.
 In the last stage, physical function is reduced as well, ultimately leading to death.

 As this disease runs its course, Alzheimer's patients may require increasing levels of assistance with activities of daily living, such as bathing, dressing, and eating.
 Further, Alzheimer's patients are often unaware of their surroundings and potentially dangerous situations.
 To maintain the safety of these patients, increased supervision is required.
-The majority of these care services are custodial, not medical, and belong in the category known as long term care.
+Most care is custodial, not medical, and belongs in the category known as long term care.

 Long term care provided by a facility can be expensive and is generally not covered by traditional health plans or Medicare.
-If you have a low income and limited resources, Medicaid may help pay medical costs but you are required to meet your state's poverty criteria.
+Medicaid may help pay medical costs, but you must meet your state's poverty criteria.

 Home care is generally more affordable than nursing home care but is still costly.
-When averaged nationally, the cost of a six-hour visit by a home health aide is $126 per day.
-That's $32,760 per year for a home health aide visiting five hours per day, five days a week5.
+When averaged nationally, the cost of a six-hour visit by a home health aide is $144 per day.
+That's $37,440 per year for a home health aide visiting six hours per day, five days a week5.

-Informal care can be provided at home by a relative or friend, but there may be a significant physical and emotional cost for these informal caregivers.
-Caring for an individual with Alzheimer's disease is difficult and the demands can be unrelenting.
-Caregivers commonly suffer from chronic stress6, which can compromise their physical and psychological health7 as well as their most intimate family relationships.
+Home care can be provided by a relative or friend, but there may be a significant physical and emotional cost for these informal caregivers.
+Caring for an individual with Alzheimer's disease is difficult and caregivers commonly suffer from chronic stress6, which can compromise their physical and psychological health7 as well as their most intimate family relationships.
 Often these caregivers leave the workplace or step out of a chosen career path to meet increasing care needs8.
 This decision can have profound implications for their personal finances in both the short- and long-term.

 Many members of the Federal family are eligible to apply for coverage under the FLTCIP, including Federal and U.S. Postal Service employees and annuitants, as well as active and retired members of the uniformed services.
-Qualified relatives such as spouses, domestic partners, parents and parents-in-law, and adult children are also eligible to apply.
-More about eligibility
+Qualified relatives are also eligible to apply.
+Learn more about eligibility

 The Federal Long Term Care Insurance Program is sponsored by the U.S. Office of Personnel Management, insured by John Hancock Life & Health Insurance Company, and administered by Long Term Care Partners, LLC.